 Section 901(b) of the James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 increased the authorized number of Assistant Secretaries to 19.
-The Deputy Secretary of Defense established the Assistant Secretary of Defense for Critical Technologies in a memorandum of 12 July
+The Deputy Secretary of Defense established the Assistant Secretary of Defense for Critical Technologies in a memorandum of 12 July 2023.

-2023.
 The Assistant Secretary is under the authority, direction, and control of the Under Secretary of Defense (Research and Engineering) as the principal adviser for science and technologies critical to national security.
-In addition, the Assistant Secretary is responsible for advising the Under Secretary of Defense (Research and Engineering) on science and technology matters to ensure technological dominance against adversaries; assessing the development and utilization of critical technologies; supporting Department of Defense technology acquisition decision-making; and assessing and recommending updates to critical technology areas that warrant focused attention by the Department.
+In addition, the Assistant Secretary is responsible for advising the Under Secretary of Defense (Research and Engineering) on science and technology matters to ensure technological dominance against adversaries; assessing the development and utilization of critical technologies; supporting Department of Defense technology areas that warrant focused attention by the Department.